malept/thermite/README.md

 to provide a `String.blank?` speedup extension.
 While the example uses ruru, this gem should be usable with any method of integrating Rust and Ruby that you choose.

+### Debug / release build

+By default Thermite will do a release build of your Rust code.
+To do a debug build instead, set the `CARGO_PROFILE` environment variable to `debug`.

+For example, you can run `CARGO_PROFILE=debug rake thermite:build`.

 ### Troubleshooting

 Debug statements can be written to a file specified by the `THERMITE_DEBUG_FILENAME` environment